dfelinto/blender-manual/modeling/surfaces/editing.rst

 ===============

-Surface editing has even fewer tools and options than its curve counterpart - and has many common points with it… So this page covers (or tries to cover) all the subjects, from the basics of surface editing to more advanced topics, like retopology.
+Surface editing has even fewer tools and options than its curve counterpart - and has many common points with it...
+So this page covers (or tries to cover) all the subjects, from the basics of surface editing to more advanced topics, like retopology.